 There is today a great confusion about what arthouse films are, a discussion that has been going on for more than a century.
 Is cinema art or entertainment?
 Great mass show or creation capable of inspiring and improving society?
+How related are arthouse films and independent cinema?
 Since the big studios and the propaganda system have conquered the total monopoly of the world cinema audience, cinematographic art has become a cauldron in which to put things that have nothing in common.
 To understand this concept, first of all we need to understand what art is.

 Art is one of the fundamental expressions of the human being and has the precise function of increasing awareness, understanding of invisible and spiritual worlds, revealing the mysteries of life.
 In every great civilization, such as ancient Rome, Persia, ancient China and India, art has been at the center of society, closely linked to spirituality and political life.